-Any nursing mother who is a member of the Tufts community (faculty, staff, students, and visitors) can use the lactation rooms provided in various locations around our campuses.
-The Tufts Office of Equal Opportunity has resources for nursing mothers and maintains a list of Tufts lactation rooms.
+Any nursing person who is a member of the Tufts community (faculty, staff, students, and visitors) can use the lactation rooms provided in various locations around our campuses.
+The Tufts Office of Equal Opportunity has resources for nursing and maintains a list of Tufts lactation rooms.

 These two articles from the United States Department of Labor provide more information about the laws regarding lactation space:

 - Frequently Asked Questions - Break Time for Nursing Mothers

 - Fact Sheet #73: Break Time for Nursing Mothers

 Shipping Breastmilk for Work-Related Travel

 Parents of nursing children sometimes ship breastmilk while on work-related travel.
 Tufts University may reimburse reasonable costs associated with breastmilk shipment for work-related travel.
 Reasonable circumstances for reimbursement might include: an extended period of travel (travel period should be more than 2 weeks), an avoidance of sudden weaning, or no or low supply of frozen breastmilk at home.
 For grant-funded positions, prior authorization from the grant sponsor would be necessary before reasonable milk shipping expenses can be reimbursed.
 For others on authorized business, necessary and reasonable expenses incurred while traveling are subject to department or project budget limitations.

 Two options to ship breast milk are FedEx and Milk Stork.
 With FedEx, you ship with their cold shipping containers, which you can order from them.
 With Milk Stork, you make arrangements online to have a cooling unit shipped to you and picked up.

 - Faculty and Staff BCBS health plan: 888-261-0133